nickbrandt/gitlab-ui/README.md

 #### GitLab visual regression tests

 GitLab UI components are a reference implementation of the [Pajamas Design System components](https://design.gitlab.com/components/status).
 These components should conform with the design system specs, and they should look correct in the pajamas website and the GitLab product.
-To make sure GitLab UI’s components look precisely as their design specs dictate in GitLab, we created the `yarn run test:visual:gitlab` command.

-This command only runs visual tests for components that have the `followsDesignSystem: true` flag activated in their `*.documentation.js` file.
-It will include gitlab product’s final CSS output in storybook and run the visual snapshots against this version.

-The tests will fail if after including gitlab CSS, one or more components look different.
-These failures highlight how CSS that leaks from gitlab will affect a component’s final look in the product.
+Please see [Debugging GitLab UI issues with GitLab product CSS](doc/debugging-gitlab-ui-with-gitlab-css.md) for information on how to debug issues with GitLab product CSS in GitLab UI.

 #### Running visual regression tests locally